 Wisdom teeth removal can be a daunting experience for many patients.
-At Balmain Dentist, we specialise in providing pain-free and effective wisdom teeth removal in Sydney.
+At Balmain Dentist, we aim to provide effective wisdom teeth removal in Sydney.
 Our dentists have put together answers to some of our most frequently asked questions to help you understand wisdom teeth removal and to feel more at ease.

 How Do I Manage Pain From Growing Wisdom Teeth?

 Wisdom teeth typically appear between the ages of 17 and 21, but it’s not unusual for them to appear earlier or later.
 They start to push through the skin and can cause ongoing aching, pain and discomfort.
 Medication, ice and salt water gargles can offer temporary relief.